Cognitive-Behavioral Therapy (CBT) for Teen Mental Health Near Dallas, Texas

 cognitive-therapy-for-teens

-Statistics on Cognitive Behavioral Therapy
+Statistics on Cognitive-Behavioral Therapy for Adolescents

-• According to a study in Psychotherapy and Psychosomatics, Cognitive Behavioral Therapy (CBT) provides lasting benefits for young people with anxiety disorders.
+• According to a study in Psychotherapy and Psychosomatics, Cognitive-Behavioral Therapy (CBT) provides lasting benefits for young people with anxiety disorders.
 Even when used in everyday clinical practice and following proven treatment guidelines, CBT was just as effective as it was in controlled research studies.
 This is especially significant because adolescents are at a critical age for developing additional mental health challenges, so typically, their anxiety and other issues would be expected to worsen over time.

 Find Out More About CBT for Teens Today